Handling the 'Collecting information' message

 If access to

-command.xcl and/or this directory is not available for some reason (e.g., inappropriate value of
+command.xcl and/or the directory is not available for some reason (for example, inappropriate privileges, file already open, inappropriate value of

-TEMP, inappropriate privileges, file already open) information collection will not proceeed as intended.
+TEMP) information collection will not proceed as intended.

 It is expected that changes in a project are mostly incremental, thus allowing the source browser to unobtrusively collect the needed information.